shieldgenerator7/DnD-Stories/Wrenwood/Wrenwood.md

 Anything in the past that did not significantly influence the present can be retroactively changed.

+## Boon Inspiration

+Boons are earned per character, and stay with the character that rolled the nat 20.
+Each character can earn multiple boons.
+However, only 1 boon can be applied to any given roll; you cannot apply multiple boons to the same roll.

+This overrides pg26 of the rules.

+## Meal Rations

+If you have taken damage from hunger that has not been healed yet, you may consume 1 Meal Ration to restore 1 hp.
+This basically means you can consume Meal Rations after the fact to get your hp back.

+This supplements pg25 of the rules.

 # Chapter 1 – Tak Redwind

 ======= 2024-01-01 =======